Lawrence, Kansas: Transportation

 Interstate 70, as the Kansas Turnpike, runs east–west along the northern edge of the city, interchanging with U.S. Route 59 which runs north–south along North 2nd Street, 6th Street and Iowa Street.
 Another east–west route, U.S. Route 40, runs through northern Lawrence along 6th Street roughly 2 miles south of I-70.
 U.S. 40 runs concurrently east–west with U.S. 59 for approximately 1 mile between Iowa Street and Massachusetts Street.
 The two routes turn north before crossing I-70.
 One half-mile north of I-70, U.S. 40 splits from U.S. 59 and turns east, running concurrently with U.S. 24, exiting the city.

-K-10, an east–west state highway, enters the city from the east at a interchange with 23rd Street.
-The highway used to head along city streets, however in November 2016, the south Lawrence trafficway, a four lane divided highway, was connected.
-This allows traffic to directly flow from the US-59 exit along K-10 into Kansas City.
-K-10 passes thru the city, starting with the interchange in the far east, with 23rd street, before then continuing west and finally north around western Lawrence, terminating at an interchange with I-70 northwest of the city.
+K–10, an east–west state highway, enters the city from the east at an interchange with 23rd Street.
+The highway used to head along city streets, however in November 2016, the South Lawrence Trafficway, a four lane divided highway, was connected.
+This allows traffic to directly flow from the US-59 exit along K–10 into Kansas City.
+K–10 passes thru the city, starting with the interchange in the far east, with 23rd street, before then continuing west and finally north around western Lawrence, terminating at an interchange with I-70 northwest of the city.

-Due to high traffic volume, in 2024, the Kansas Department of Transportation, started a project to turn the two lane two direction K-10 in the west of the city, into a four lane.
-Once this is complete, K-10 will be fully 4 lanes and divided, for its whole route.
+Due to high traffic volume, in 2024, the Kansas Department of Transportation, started a project to turn the two lane two direction K–10 in the west of the city, into a four lane.
+Once this is complete, K–10 will be fully 4 lanes and divided, for its whole route.
 This will help with safety and traffic flow, both current problems on the trafficway.